-Our previous blog post explored what exactly strategic drift is and the four phases of it, now let’s learn how your organisation can work to avoid it.
+Our previous blog post explored what exactly strategic drift is and the four phases of it, now let’s learn how your organization can work to avoid it.

-This is a double-edged sword that organisations can fall on; it’s both management complacency and inflexible perspectives for change that affect strategic drift.
+This is a double-edged sword that organizations can fall on; it’s both management complacency and inflexible perspectives for change that affect strategic drift.

 This usually occurs when existing management has been with the company for a while and found prior success.
 This can lead to management holding preconceived notions as to how the market should work and what consumers want, something that typically occurs when they’ve had previous success in their strategy and direction.
 This can lead to inflexibility, which in turn can lead to change being stalled.

-Group culture, or group think, occurs when groups strive to be in consensus with one another and is most common when group members are very similar, when the group is led by a powerful and charismatic leader, and when the group is under extreme stress.
+Group culture, or group think, occurs when groups strive to agree with one another and is most common when group members are very similar when the group is led by a powerful and charismatic leader, and when the group is under extreme stress.

-Because stress runs in tandem with poor organisational results, it’s important to solve group dynamic issues sooner than later because groupthink will gradually become more difficult to combat.
+Because stress runs in tandem with poor organizational results, it’s important to solve group dynamic issues sooner than later because groupthink will gradually become more difficult to combat.

-When organisations spend too much time focusing on producing goods and services, and not enough time understanding what customers need or want, strategic drift can occur.
+When organizations spend too much time focusing on producing goods and services, and not enough time understanding what customers need or want, strategic drift can occur.

 This lack of foresight is all too common and termed ‘marketing myopia’.
 Nokia for example, once a market leader in the mobile phone industry, lost significant market share to Apple and Android after assuming mobile phones are only useful for messaging and snake games.

-If Nokia would have focused on their customer, they would have seen their demand for GPS, flashlights, calculators, etc, and may still be considered a market leader today.
+If Nokia had focused on its customers, they would have seen their demand for GPS, flashlights, calculators, etc, and may still be considered a market leader today.